sigma-epsilon/sigmaepsilon.mesh/README.md

 ## Highlights

-- Classes to handle points, pointclouds, reference frames and jagged topologies.
+* Classes to handle points, pointclouds, reference frames and jagged topologies.
-- Array-like mesh composition with a Numba-jittable database model.
+* Array-like mesh composition with a Numba-jittable database model.
 Join or split meshes, attach numerical data and save to and load from disk.
-- Simplified and preconfigured plotting facility using PyVista.
+* Simplified and preconfigured plotting facility using PyVista.
-- Grid generation in 1, 2 and 3 dimensions for arbitrarily structured Lagrangian cells.
+* Grid generation in 1, 2 and 3 dimensions for arbitrarily structured Lagrangian cells.
-- A mechanism for all sorts of geometrical and topological transformations.
+* A mechanism for all sorts of geometrical and topological transformations.
-- A customizable nodal distribution mechanism to effortlessly pass around data between points and cells.
+* A customizable nodal distribution mechanism to effortlessly pass around data between points and cells.
-- Generation of *Pseudo Peripheral Nodes*, *Rooted Level Structures* and *Adjancency Matrices* for arbitrary polygonal meshes.
+* Generation of *Pseudo Peripheral Nodes*, *Rooted Level Structures* and *Adjancency Matrices* for arbitrary polygonal meshes.
-- Symbolic shape function generation for arbitrarily structured Lagrangian cells in 1, 2 and 3 dimensions.
+* Symbolic shape function generation for arbitrarily structured Lagrangian cells in 1, 2 and 3 dimensions with an extendible interpolation and extrapolation mechanism.
-- Connections to popular third party libraries.
+* Connections to popular third party libraries like `networkx`, `pandas`, `vtk`, `PyVista` and others.

 ## Projects using sigmaepsilon.mesh

-- [SigmaEpsilon](https://github.com/dewloosh/SigmaEpsilon) - A Python library for computational solid mechanics.
+* [SigmaEpsilon.Solid](https://github.com/sigma-epsilon/sigmaepsilon.solid) - A Python library for computational solid mechanics.
-- [PyAxisVM](https://github.com/AxisVM/pyaxisvm) - The official Python package of [AxisVM](https://axisvm.eu/), a popular structural analysis and design software.
+* [PyAxisVM](https://github.com/AxisVM/pyaxisvm) - The official Python package of [AxisVM](https://axisvm.eu/), a popular structural analysis and design software.

 ## Documentation

 The [documentation](https://sigmaepsilonmesh.readthedocs.io/en/latest/) is built with [Sphinx](https://www.sphinx-doc.org/en/master/) using the [PyData Sphinx Theme](https://pydata-sphinx-theme.readthedocs.io/en/stable/index.html) and hosted on [ReadTheDocs](https://readthedocs.org/).
-Check it out for the user guide, an ever growing set examples, and the API Reference.
+Check it out for the user guide, an ever growing set examples, and API Reference.

 ## Installation